Meaxis/encryption/README.md

 These are made to be decipherable by an intelligent human mind.
 That means, in English, that it's easy enough to be deciphered by a mind.

 ## Research & Cause
-If you're curious about the research, read this.
-Otherwise, scroll to get a list of the algorithms.
+*This is mostly a huge paragraph about my reasoning, my research and my thoughts about these algorithms.
+If you just want to learn about the algorithms in themselves, skip this entire part.
+In this text, the adjective "Mindly" is used to signify "Can be understood by the educated human mind")*

-*(in this text, the adjective "Mindly" is used to signify "Can be understood by the educated human mind)* Back when I had to write on paper notes during school, I always had the fear of losing them.
+Back when I had to write on paper notes during school, I always had the fear of losing them.
 What if someone found a paper with "MeaxisNetwork" written on it? *Context: I hate people from IRL knowing my internet presence.
 Only ~10 people know my internet username, 3 by mistake.*.

 The algorithm needed to meet four conditions: